 In 1895 the school moved to a new building.
 The south end became an estate cottage, and the main room became a parish reading and recreation room.
 Although still used occasionally in the 1970s, the Gatehouse was really by then in search of a new use once again.
 A solution was found when in 1990, the Gatehouse was leased by the Plymouth estate to the Landmark Trust, as a charity which specialises in the repair of historic buildings.

-To read more about the history of Bromfield Priory Gatehouse please click here.
+To read the full history album for Bromfield Priory Gatehouse please click here.